 - How should I record the results of the inspection?

 - What should I do after the rental property inspection?

 What is a routine inspection?

-A routine inspection (or a landlord property inspection) is conducted throughout lease period to ensure there is no damage or other issues in the property.
+A routine inspection (or a landlord property inspection) is conducted throughout lease period to ensure there is no damage or other issues in the rental property.
 The person conducting the property should respect that someone lives in the property and it is not a judgement on how tidy surfaces are, but rather to ensure the property is kept in a clean state and there is no damage.
 These inspections are also about rental safety, and should be conducted with respect to tenants rights.

 How often should I conduct an inspection?